mte-iisc/materials-iisc/_pages/opportunities.md

 ---
 Following are a list of open positions available at the Department of Materials Engineering.

+### Advertisement for the Postdoctoral position in Thin Film Heterostructure and Devices: (15 Feb 2023)

+Description:<br>
+This work involves the growth of multilayer oxide and metallic thin films, device fabrications, and measurements.
+Pulsed laser deposition and ultra-high vacuum sputtering systems will be utilized to grow the oxide and metallic thin films.
+The macroscopic structural, magnetic, and transport properties of the grown films will be evaluated.
+Subsequently, the electronic devices will be fabricated by using conventional photolithography techniques.
+The detailed device measurement will be conducted in a cryogen-free closed-cycle Cryostat system.

+Applicant's profile:<br>
+• Candidate holding a Ph.D. degree in Experimental Physics/Materials Science/Solid State Electronic Devices or a closely related discipline, having a strong interest in thin-film growth, device fabrication, and characterization.<br>
+• Experience of working in thin films deposition (PLD or Sputtering), photolithography, VSM or SQUID, and transport measurement systems is preferable.<br>
+• Sound knowledge of solid-state physics, electronic devices, and magnetism is required.<br>
+• Excellent paper writing skills and the ability to guide new Ph.D. students in lab work are expected.

+Emoluments: As per the institute rules<br>

+Duration: 2 years commencing immediately <br>

+How to apply: <br>Interested and qualified candidates should send their applications as a single PDF file furnishing the bio-data with publications list, copies of certificates in support of qualification and experience along with contact details of at least two academic referees to bpjoshi@iisc.ac.in before February 28, 2023.<br>

+For further information about the position please contact <br>Dr. Bhagwati Prasad (bpjoshi@iisc.ac.in), Materials Engineering Department, IISc Bangalore.<br>

 ### PSPM group, Materials Engineering, IISc
 Our group invites applications for a post-doctoral position to work on fatigue and creep of titanium alloys for a minimum of 6 months and extendable to 2 years.
 The candidate must have experience in testing for mechanical behaviour, hands-on experience with SEM/EBSD and interpretation of EBSD data.
 Experience with transmission electron microscopy and digital image correlation is desirable.
 Candidates may also apply immediately after submitting their thesis.<br>
 Prof. Dipankar Banerjee<br>